zetzit/zz/README.md

 ZZ (drunk octopus) is a modern formally provable dialect of C, inspired by rust

-It's main use case is embedded systems, where we still program C out of desperation, because nothing else actually works.
+Its main use case is code close to hardware, where we still program C out of desperation, because nothing else actually works.
-You can also use it to build cross platform libraries.
-The build and linking concept is biased towards exporting a clean api.
+You can also use it to build cross platform libraries, with a clean portable C-standard api.

-A major innovative feature is that all code is formally proven using math on symbolic execution.
+A major innovative feature is that all code is formally proven by symbolic execution in a virtual machine, at compile time.
-You can extract the mathematical expressions and reuse them in other proving tools or go through it manually if you're a math nerd.

 [![Build Status](https://travis-ci.org/aep/zz.svg?branch=master)](https://travis-ci.org/aep/zz)